Collisions of particles in locally AdS spacetimes II Moduli of globally hyperbolic spaces: The left and right metrics on space-like slices of good spacetimes

 \begin{remark} The proof of Lemma \ref{local:lm} shows that in the general case the developing map of $m_l\oplus m_r$ is the map

 described above.
 Its holonomy is given by the pairs of representations $(\hol_l,\hol_r)$ (up to the identification of $\pi_1(G(M))$ with $\pi_1(M)$). \end{remark}

-Note that there is another possible way to obtain the same hyperbolic metrics $m_l$ and $m_r$ in another way, using the identification of $\HH^2\times \HH^2$ with $PSL(2,\R)\times PSL(2,\R)/O(2)\times O(2)$.
+Note that there is another possible way to obtain the same hyperbolic metrics $m_l$ and $m_r$, using the identification of $\HH^2\times \HH^2$ with $PSL(2,\R)\times PSL(2,\R)/O(2)\times O(2)$.
 We do not elaborate on this point here since it appears more convenient to use local considerations.